The KT Ginxu Super K (V1) midlength wing foil board is designed for efficient waterstarts and high-performance riding. Photo: Ken Cox//The Inertia

 Different Types of Wing Foil Boards

 Beginner/SUP Wing Foil Boards pack the volume.
 These boards tend to be upwards of 90 liters in volume, with wide decks and flatter bottoms to give newer riders a stable platform to mess around on.
 They share a lot of similar characteristics with SUP-foil boards, and many can pull double-duty for SUP-foil and learning to wing.
-They are also useful in lighter winds, however, longer, narrower boards (similar to a downwind foil board) will perform much better in light winds for riders advanced enough to deal with the tippy-ness of a narrower deck.
-While it may be tempting to try and start out on as small of a board as you can to avoid having to buy an intermediate-sized board for as long as possible, you definitely don’t want to shortchange yourself with too small of a board that will keep you from progressing in the early stages of your winging development.
-Our Beginner Wing Foil Gear Guide dives more into those details.
+They are also useful in lighter winds.
+However, longer, narrower boards (similar to a downwind foil board) will perform much better in light winds for riders advanced enough to deal with the tippy-ness of a narrower deck.

-All-Around Wing Foil Boards are exactly what they sound like, middle-of-the-road designs aimed at excelling in a wide range of conditions.
-For those who are looking for a one-board solution, this style of board may be your best bet, and a majority of the boards in this review fit into that category.
-These boards tend to be fairly short, often less than 5 feet in length, with plenty of volume packed in from tip to tail.
 Volume-wise, these boards generally run from 45 to 90 liters, depending on the weight of the rider.
 For example, a 45-liter board, while right on the edge of being a sinker for most riders, would be a great all-around size for a smaller grom.
 With the introduction of midlengths and surfier shapes, all-around boards are becoming more of a board for intermediate riders and freestyle riders who need a stable platform to land on while doing airs, while advanced riders more interested in riding waves than going skyward are turning to surf/wing boards, as well as midlengths for the benefits they provide in the surf.

 Wing/Surf Foil Boards tend to be more advanced designs geared towards high-performance winging in waves.
 They tend to be narrower than all-around wing boards, with characteristics like shaped noses, increased rocker, and beveled rails or hull-shaped bottoms that are geared towards better clearance and rebound-ability to keep from touching down while wave-riding, and bouncing back up on foil when you do.
 They share a lot of characteristics with prone foil boards, though wing/surf foil boards tend to have higher volume and shorter lengths overall.

-Midlengths are the latest type of wing board to hit the market, and boy are they a game-changer.
+Midlengths are the latest type of wing board to hit the market, and boy, are they a game-changer.
 Taking the glide and easy waterstarts of a downwind board, but shortened for better performance while in the air, midlength foil boards are a true easy-button for experienced wingers.
 While they are not the most stable side-to-side in waterstarts, and as such are best suited to advanced riders, their efficient glide makes it possible to get up on foil with smaller equipment than you might otherwise need to get airborne.
 They also paddle extremely well, and the longer deck length provides awesome drive and glide.

-Other Types of Foil Boards include sinker boards, which really can be any type of foil board, sized down enough for your weight such that it sinks below the surface when waterstarting.
-In previous years, it seemed to all be about riding as small of a board as possible, with sinker boards being the ultimate goal, if you had the skills to do so, but these days there’s been more of a push to ride bigger boards, especially with the advent of midlength foil boards.
 SUP-foil boards (which share a lot of characteristics with beginner wing foil boards) are designed for stand-up paddling into a wave with wide and stable shapes.
 Downwind foil boards are a new class of boards that have popped up in the past year or two, being long, narrow, high-volume foil boards made for gliding from one bump of swell to the next on high-aspect foils.
-They are also gaining popularity for use in light-wind winging, as their length and narrowness provides great trackability on the surface of the water, perfect for building up speed to get up on foil in light winds.
+They are also gaining popularity for use in light-wind winging, as their length and narrowness provide great trackability on the surface of the water, perfect for building up speed to get up on foil in light winds.
 Kite foil boards and pumping foil boards forgo as much volume and length as possible for maximum efficiency and maneuverability.

 Longer downwind-style boards are becoming popular for light-wind winging.
 Photo: Cory Diamond//The Inertia